 These amounts of vitamins and minerals in millet are welcome but not that impressive compared to many other food options.

 You want to consume other nutritious foods too.

 Fiber in millet for weight loss

-Cooked millet contains around 1.3 grams of fiber per 100 grams.
+Cooked millet contains around 1.3 grams of fiber per 100 grams (1).

-This is a decent amount of fiber per 100 grams compared to many whole foods.
-For most people more fiber is a good thing for weight loss.
+This is a decent but somewhat low amount of fiber per 100 grams compared to many plant-based whole foods.

 Protein in millet for weight loss

 Protein is one of the three categories of macronutrients.
 The nutrients in it are often helpful for weight loss.

 Cooked millet contains about 3.5 grams of protein per 100 grams (1).

 An interesting example to show the contrast with other foods is that there are about 25.4 grams of protein in 100 grams of salmon (2).